UPPMAX/R-python-julia-matlab-HPC/docs/matlab/jobsMatlab.rst

 ``parfeval``

-This function is more advanced than the previous two and it allows you to do asynchornous calculations, which means that those calculations can start when resources are available but the execution order is not needed.
+This function is more advanced than the previous two and it allows you to do asynchronous calculations, which means that those calculations can start when resources are available but the execution order is not needed.
 The results can be fetched once the simulation finishes.